K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	director_uuid: 8b701af8-d658-48ee-893e-9d299622e332

 2. Releases Block
-releases [Array, required]:Name and version information for each release within the deployment name [String, required]: Name used in release version [String, required]: The version used by the release.
+releases [Array, required]: Name and version information for each release within the deployment name [String, required]: Name used in release version [String, required]: The version used by the release.
 Use the latest version if 'latest' is used

-	◎  xample
+	◎  example
 	releases:
 	- {name: redis, version: 12}